duleorlovic/blog/_posts/2016-02-29-amazon-aws-s3.markdown

 tags: s3
 ---

-# Create IAM user and attach policy
+# Create IAM user and attach inline policy

 I usually one user for testing (keys that I export in my basrc), one user for all my apps, and one for some projects which other devs could have access.